seanwsutter/13-orm-ecom-sws/README.md

 * GET All, GET One by id, POST (CREATE), PUT (UPDATE), DELETE

-## Video Preview
+## Preview

-Video walk-through of installation and using Insomnia to interact with the database.
+[Video walk-through](https://www.youtube.com/watch?v=nFlpNTj0yRE) of installation and using Insomnia to interact with the database.